To Aggregate or Not? Learning with Separate Noisy Labels: Bias and Variance Analyses with Robust Treatments

-}} \end{lemma} To evaluate the performance of a given classifier yielded by the optimization w.r.t. $\ell_{\spl}$, Lemma \ref{lm:bound_pl} provides the error bound ${\pb^{\uni}}_{\spl}$ for both treatments.
-Similarly, we adopt such a proxy to measure which treatment is more preferable.
+}} \end{lemma} To evaluate the performance of a given classifier yielded by the optimization w.r.t. $\ell_{\spl}$, Lemma \ref{lm:bound_pl} provides the bias proxy ${\pb^{\uni}}_{\spl}$ for both treatments.
+Similarly, we adopt such a proxy to analyze which treatment is more preferable.